Xuanwo/QingStor-Plugin-for-WordPress/readme.txt

 == Description ==

 After setting:
-1. Auto sync to QingStor Bucket when upload Media files to WordPress Media Library.
+1. Auto sync to QingStor Bucket when uploading Media files to WordPress Media Library.
-2. After selecting `Automaticlly Replace the Media Files URL`, the plugin will auto replace the local URL of Media files with QingStor Bucket URL when article is rendering.
+2. After selecting `Automatically Replace the Media Files URL`, the plugin will auto replace the local URL of Media files with QingStor Bucket URL when the article is rendering.
-3. Email notification of Scheduled Backup depend on PHP email settings.
+3. Email notification of Scheduled Backup depends on PHP email settings.
-4. Backup function requires `zip` and `mysqldump` command.
+4. The backup function requires `zip` and `mysqldump` command.

 == Installation ==